ChrisAkridge/Cix/docs/Grammar.md

 conditional-else:
 	else then
-	Zero or more whitespaces or line terminators then open-scope then
+	Zero or more whitespaces or newlines then open-scope then
 	Zero or more statements then
 	close-scope

 loop-for:
 	for then
-	Zero or more whitespaces or line terminators then Left Parentheses (U+0028) then
+	Zero or more whitespaces or newlines then
+	( then
-	Zero or more whitespaces or line terminators then
+	Zero or more whitespaces or newlines then
-	One of { variable-declaration-initialization expression } then Semicolon (U+003B) then
+	One of { variable-declaration-initialization expression } then ; then
-	Zero or more whitespaces or line terminators then expression then
+	Zero or more whitespaces or newlines then expression then
-	Semicolon (U+003B) then
+	; then
-	Zero or more whitespaces or line terminators then Expression then
+	Zero or more whitespaces or newlines then
+	Expression then
-	Right Parentheses (U+0029) then
+	) then
-	Zero or more whitespaces or line terminators then scope-open then
+	Zero or more whitespaces or newlines then open-scope then
 	Zero or more statements then
-	scope-close
+	close-scope

 loop-while:
 	while then
-	Zero or more whitespaces or line terminators then Left Parentheses (U+0028) then
+	Zero or more whitespaces or newlines then
+	( then
 	expression then
-	Right Parentheses (U+0029) then
+	) then
-	Zero or more whitespaces or line terminators then scope-open then
+	Zero or more whitespaces or newlines then open-scope then
 	Zero or more statements then
-	scope-close
+	close-scope

 loop-do:
 	do then
-	Zero or more whitespaces or line terminators then scope-open then
+	Zero or more whitespaces or newlines then open-scope then
 	Zero or more statements then
-	scope-close then
+	close-scope then
-	Zero or more whitespaces or line terminators then Left Parentheses (U+0028) then
+	Zero or more whitespaces or newlines then
+	( then
-	Zero or more whitespaces or line terminators then Expression then
+	Zero or more whitespaces or newlines then
+	Expression then
-	Zero or more whitespaces or line terminators then Right Parentheses (U+0029)
+	Zero or more whitespaces or newlines then
+	) (U+0029)

 switch:
 	switch then
-	Zero or more whitespaces or line terminators then open-scope then
+	Zero or more whitespaces or newlines then open-scope then
 	Zero or more switch-statements then
 	Zero or one switch-default-statement then